Hossein-Noroozpour/gx3d/README.md

-# Gearoenix Blender plugin
+# GX3D

-Blender plug-in for Gearoenix 3D file format.
+Blender exporter plug-in for Gearoenix 3D file format.

 ## License

-- Do not use it! :D
-- Do not even look at/in it! :|-
-- Unless your a recruiter or you want to assess me for a job.
+- Do whatever you want with it, but keep in mind all consequences is on you!
+- Do me a favor and promote me, I a job seeker.

+## Philosophy

+- Import everything that is engaged at least in one of the blender scene.
+- Plan is to take the things that is needed in current version of game engine.
+- Always best practices are the correct way of presenting data.

 ## Rules: